 You do not need to apply these sprays regularly, as they are applied as lasting coatings.
 Once used, you can expect them to still provide their protective benefits once spring arrives.

 Riding through a lot of dirty tracks where mud, dirt, and other debris can easily cling to your electric bike needs to be considered as well.
 For this, you might have to be prepared to always clean your e-bike every time you ride it.
-That said, only clean your bike in warm, room temperature as well.
+That said, only clean your bike at warm, room temperature as well.

 Learn the exact lubricant that is ideal for the electric bike then use a damp cloth to get rid of any unwanted filth that got stuck to it.
 It should not be hard to clean with the right lubricant, and you have to make it a point to apply the lube often.

-In most cases, it is recommended to use lighter, wet lubricants during winter because it can reach the chain better and rid it of all dirt and filth.
+In most cases, it is recommended to use lighter, wet lubricants during winter because they can reach the chain better and rid it of all dirt and filth.
 Be mindful of the chain because it tends to depreciate faster during the colder months.
 You may need to lubricate it often because of this.